alexandrelamberty/dotfiles/scripts/README.md

 # Scripts

 Most of theses scripts are generic, some require specific softwares.
-Some other require a little tweak depending on the hardware they run onto.
+Some other require a little tweak depending on the hardware they run.

 I don't want to start splitting theses scripts!